SQream/sqream_docs/sql/sql_statements/ddl_commands/create_foreign_table.rst

      - Specifies the record delimiter for CSV files.
 Defaults to a newline, ``\n``
    * - ``AWS_ID``, ``AWS_SECRET``
      - Credentials for authenticated S3 access
+   * - ``QUOTE``
+     - Specifies an alternative quote character.
+The quote character must be a single, 1-byte printable ASCII character, and the equivalent octal syntax of the copy command can be used.
+The quote character cannot be contained in the field delimiter, the record delimiter, or the null marker. ``QUOTE`` can be used with ``csv_fdw`` in ``COPY FROM`` and foreign tables.
+The following characters cannot be an alternative quote character: ``"-.:\\0123456789abcdefghijklmnopqrstuvwxyzN"``

 Examples